NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

 </div>

 <!--
-This is a picture of my partner and favorite human.
+On the left is a picture of my partner and favorite human.
+Without her support, I'd've lost my mind ages ago.

-Outside of programming, I like video games, and swing dancing.
+Outside of programming, I like swing dancing, and video games (this hereon the right is a screenshot from the Virtual reality game, Beat Saber)
 -->